 Are you in a position or profession that requires you to attend business networking events?
 Some of us look at networking events as an opportunity, while many of us see it as a “necessary evil” to accomplish a goal.
 In either case, here are some ideas about how to make the most of a networking event, while simultaneously increasing your comfort level and effectiveness.

 Business Networking Event Tips

 When possible, prepare a plan of attack before you arrive.
 Find out who will be attending and target your best prospects.
 Find out a bit about the individual or their company to show your interest in developing a relationship with them and or suggesting how you may be a good fit for each other.
 For example, if you were looking for businesses who might find a loan useful, you could look at their business model to determine whether a working capital loan or a merchant cash advance would work best for them, this way your conversation with them is relevant and appropriate.

 You may not be able to dig in to this much detail at every event, but take advantage of the information provided to you beforehand – and reach out to event organizers to see what they are able to share.

 Having a contact list handy for your business networking event will save you time having to figure out who you should talk to.
 Once you’ve identified who you want to speak with, divide your list of contacts into levels, A, B and C and then work the room accordingly.

 Those individuals that you most want to meet and establish a relationship with.
 Make it a goal to meet all of these before the event ends.
 Always exchange contact information to follow-up with them personally or place them into an automated sales and marketing funnel.

+Level C contacts are people who you perceive as providing some value, but not to the degree of A and B contacts.
 Seek these contacts out only after you’ve exhausted your efforts with the first 2 groups.